 Slightly expensive than competition

-With no change to the engine set up, the sedan is likely to return same fuel economy as its predecessor.
-That said, the entry level petrol variants with 1.4-litre engine returns 16.8kmpl opposed to the 1.8-litre TSI trims, with slightly less mileage of 14.7kmpl.
-Powered by the 2.0-litre oil burner, the diesel Octavia is rated at 19.3kmpl.
+With no change to the engine set up, the sedan returns same fuel economy as its predecessor.
+That said, the entry level petrol variants with 1.4-litre engine delivers an impressive mileage of 16.8kmpl opposed to the 1.8-litre TSI trims, with slightly less mileage of 14.7kmpl.
+On the other hand, the 2.0-litre diesel-powered Octavia offers 19.3kmpl of fuel economy.

 |Engine||1.4L TSI & 1.8L TSI||2.0L TDI|